simdjson/simdjson/doc/basics.md

   ```
 * **Tree Walking and JSON Element Types:** Sometimes you don't necessarily have a document
   with a known type, and are trying to generically inspect or walk over JSON elements.
 To do that, you can use iterators and the `type()` method.
 You can also represent arbitrary JSON values with
   `ondemand::value` instances: it can represent anything except a scalar document (lone number, string, null or Boolean).
 You can check for scalar documents with the method `scalar()`.
+You may also access [raw strings](#raw-strings).
   For example, the following is a quick and dirty recursive function that verbosely prints the JSON document as JSON.
 This example also illustrates lifecycle requirements: the `document` instance holds the iterator.
 The document must remain in scope while you are accessing instances of `value`, `object` and `array`.
   ```c++
   void recursive_print_json(ondemand::value element) {